 Understand what you are signing up for and do not agree to a settlement before you do

 Divorce cases are complex.
-True, this isn't necessarily rocketing science that we are dealing with but depending upon the case there may be a number of issues that need to be sorted out in your divorce that you and your attorney need to discuss beforehand how to handle.
-If you have a great deal or property that needs to be divided, business interests that are at stake or even a complicated situation regarding your children, you need to be able to understand each area before you ever consider settling your case.
+True, this isn't necessarily rocketing science that we are dealing with but depending upon the case there may be several issues that need to be sorted out in your divorce that you and your attorney need to discuss beforehand how to handle.
+If you have a great deal or property that needs to be divided, business interests that are at stake, or even a complicated situation regarding your children, you need to be able to understand each area before you ever consider settling your case.

 Many people just simply get worn down by the settlement process.
 After a few hours of sitting in a mediator's office, he or she will be willing to sign off on anything that is put before him or her.
 Before you let this happen to you I would recommend that you slow down towards the end of mediation and make sure that you understand every aspect of your Mediated Settlement Agreement.

-For instance, have you fully taken into consideration what you've agreed to regard a possession schedule of your kids?
+For instance, have you fully taken into consideration what you've agreed to regarding a possession schedule of your kids?
 Are you honestly telling yourself that you can make it on time for the drop-off and pickups each week?
 Did you forget that your boss is no-nonsense when it comes to being tardy to work or leaving early to pick up your kids?
-Maybe your idea regarding that new drop off/pick up spot isn't so great after all.
+Maybe your idea regarding that new drop-off/pick-up spot isn't so great after all.

-What about in regard to the sale of your home?
+What about regarding the sale of your home?
 Do you think that you'll be able to find a new place to live in as little as two weeks?
 Would it be smarter for you to push that to four weeks so that you can leave yourself enough time to finalize an appropriate rental for you and the kids?
-These little details in a settlement negotiation can leave a big impact for you and your ex-spouse when your divorce is done and over with.
+These little details in a settlement negotiation can leave a big impact on you and your ex-spouse when your divorce is done and over with.

 Work with the attorney so that she can work for you